DaveBeavers/DaveBeavers/README.md

-# Hi there! 👋 I'm [Your Name]
+# David McKinley Beavers

-🔭 I'm an experienced energy professional with a strong background in data science and analytics.
+- I'm an experienced energy professional with a strong background in data science and analytics.
 My expertise lies in leveraging data-driven insights to optimize energy systems, improve efficiency, and drive sustainable solutions.

-💼 Currently, I work as a [Your Current Position] at [Your Company/Organization], where I lead projects focused on [brief description of your current projects/initiatives].
+- Currently, I work for myself at Sunesty Energy Catalysts, where I lead projects focused on state renewable markets and programs.

-🌱 I'm passionate about exploring innovative technologies and methodologies in the energy sector, particularly those related to renewable energy, smart grids, and energy storage.
+- I'm passionate about exploring innovative technologies and methodologies in the energy sector, particularly those related to renewable energy, smart grids, and energy storage.

-👨‍💻 In addition to my professional work, I enjoy collaborating on open-source projects related to energy analytics, data visualization, and machine learning.
+- In addition to my professional work, I enjoy collaborating on "modern" utility rates and electrification, and competing in energy focused Kaggle competitions.
 You can find some of my projects below.

 ## 🔧 Technologies & Tools

-- **Programming Languages:** Python, R
+- **Programming Languages:** Python
-- **Data Science & Analytics:** Pandas, NumPy, Scikit-learn, TensorFlow, Keras, PyTorch
+- **Data Science & Analytics:** Pandas, NumPy, Scikit-learn
-- **Data Visualization:** Matplotlib, Seaborn, Plotly, Tableau
+- **Data Visualization:** Matplotlib, Seaborn
-- **Database:** SQL, MongoDB
+- **Database:** SQL
-- **Tools & Platforms:** Jupyter Notebook, Git, GitHub, Docker
+- **Tools & Platforms:** Jupyter Notebook, GitHub
-- **Energy Sector Tools:** RETScreen, HOMER, SAM
+- **Energy Sector Tools:** SAM, EQUEST

 ## 📚 Featured Projects